---

 ### Running commands

-`exec` runs a command to completion and returns its result.
-It doesn't throw on a non-zero exit code.
-Inspect `exitCode` instead.
+`exec` starts a command and returns a handle.
+Await the handle to get the final result. `exec` doesn't throw on a non-zero exit code, so inspect `exitCode` instead.

 ```ts